Joshuakim1011/Senior_Comps_Stock_LSTM_AR/README.md

 # Senior_Comps_Stock_LSTM_AR
+R - .Rhistory
+Python - AR_models_and_performance_check.ipynb, Data Preprocessing and auto-correlation tests.ipynb, LSTM.ipynb, Model Performance Check.ipynb
+Excel - Stats.xlsx contains the statistical results. returns_1 ~ returns_6 are stock returns in different time periods. results 1 ~ 6 are the results of the original LSTM model. n_result 1 ~ 6 are the results of the second LSTM model with LSTM layers. model_performance.txt has the history of the first LSTM model's accuracies and binary cross entropies for each time period

 1. Gather data
 S&P 500 indices can be acquired from Yahoo!
 Finance, but the one I used for the project has been uploaded.